1107979819/Yuneec-MFiAdapter/README.md

 brew install carthage
 ```

-Then to add the framework, create the file `Cartfile` in your app's repository with below's content:
+Then to add the framework:

+* Create the file `Cartfile` in your app's repository with below's content:

 ```
 # Require the iOS framework of Yuneec-MFiAdapter